Exabyte-io/api-examples/README.md

     jupyter notebook
     ```

+5. Open [settings](examples/settings.ipynb) and adjust it as necessary.

-5. Navigate to desired example, open, adjust and run it.
+6. Navigate to desired example, open, adjust and run it.